itsneufox/tapi/CONTRIBUTING.md

 ## 📄 License

-By contributing to pawnctl, you agree that your contributions will be licensed under the same license as the project.
+By contributing to tapi, you agree that your contributions will be licensed under the same license as the project.

 ---

-Thank you for contributing to pawnctl! 🎉
+Thank you for contributing to tapi! 🎉